-1. Olloclip 4-in-1 Lens
+3. Olloclip 4-in-1 Lens

 Cheap and cheerful option with four lenses

-Sensor: N/A | Lenses: Fisheye, wide-angle, 10x Macro, 15x Macro | Connectivity: Wi-Fi | Movies: N/A | Storage: N/A | User level: Beginner
+Sensor: N/A | Lenses: Fisheye, wide-angle, 10x macro, 15x macro | Connectivity: Wi-Fi | Movies: N/A | Storage: N/A | User level: Beginner

-Offering four lens adapters (fisheye, wide-angle and two macro lenses), its incredibly simple to use.
+Offering four lens adaptors (fisheye, wide-angle and two macro lenses), it's incredibly simple to use.
 Don't expect too much in the way of image quality though, with distortion at the edges of the frame.
 That said, if you want something fun and easy to use with your iPhone that won't break the bank, you won't go far wrong.

 Read the full review: Olloclip 4-in-1 lens

-2. Sony QX10
+6. Sony QX10

 10x zoom lens with 18.2MP sensor

-Sensor: 2/3-inch CMOS, 18.2MP | Lens: 28-100mm, f/2.8-4.9 | Connectivity: Wi-Fi & NFC | Movies: 1080p | Storage: MicroSD | User level: Beginner/intermediate
+Sensor: 2/3-inch CMOS, 18.2MP | Lens: 28-100mm, f/2.8-4.9 | Connectivity: Wi-Fi & NFC | Movies: 1080p | Storage: microSD | User level: Beginner/intermediate

 In essence, Sony has taken the guts from its WX150 compact camera and placed them in an even more compact body, save for the rear screen.
-The QX10 can be attached to your iPhone via an adapter, or used on its own to capture shots from more unusual vantage points, connecting via Wi-Fi or NFC.
+The QX10 can be attached to your iPhone via an adaptor, or used on its own to capture shots from more unusual vantage points, connecting via Wi-Fi or NFC.

 Read the full review: Sony QX10

-5. ExoLens with Optics by Zeiss Wide-Angle
+7. ExoLens with Optics by Zeiss Wide-Angle